Ambassador

 fiction by michael werneburg

-The bare farms and flaming red trees of central Ontario were gorgeous under a crisp blue sky where low clouds skudded by just above the tree-tops.
-It was my favorite time of year, but it didn't really suit our disgraced situation at all.
-The three of us maintained an unhappy silence as I drove.
+The bare autumn farms and flaming red trees of central Ontario were gorgeous under a crisp blue sky.
+It was my favorite time of year, with ragged clouds that skudded by seemingly just above the treetops.
+But the beauty didn't really suit our disgraced situation, and three of us maintained an unhappy silence as I drove.

-"It boggles the mind that they're going through with this," I told them both.
+When no one responded, I said, "It boggles the mind that they're going through with this event."

-Jane wearily said, "You mean, hosting a globally televised event, trotting out Rover before we've been able to convince it to talk to us?"
+Jane wearily said, "You mean trotting out Rover before we've been able to get it to talk to us?"

 "Just look at that gait."
 With a look of distress upon her face, Jane watched some footage of the alien Ambassador on the TV above the bar.
-The insectoid Ambassador was six-limbed like a big ant, with four articulated legs supporting its lower torso and two others mostly used for grasping or climbing.
-Its hairless head had a high forehead capped with three long antennae, and its prominent pupil-less eyes were rarely blinked.
-It had a rough chin and a mouth full of pointed teeth.
-It had a whip-like tail with which it occasionally manipulate a pencil to draw uncertain shapes and characters.
+The insectoid Ambassador was six-limbed, like a big ant, with four articulated legs supporting its lower torso and two others mostly used for grasping or climbing.
+Its hairless head had a high forehead capped with three long antennae, and its prominent pupil-less eyes rarely blinked.
+Its face had a rough, protruding chin and a mouth full of pointed teeth, while its body had a whip-like tail with which it would occasionally manipulate a pencil to draw uncertain shapes.

 leave a comment